vkumarvs/MLAwsDeployments/README.md

 # MLAwsDeployments
-This repo is going to host my projects using machine learning.
-All would be deployed on AWS platform.
+This repo is going to host my machine learning projects, deployment would be based on AWS.
+Under testing.